drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Receiver SHALL update the status of the submission for each health center.

-* The Data Receiver SHALL provide a mechanism to re-submit the entire submission by a Health Center as needed during the reporting period.
+* The Data Receiver SHALL process a re-submission by a Health Center as needed during the reporting period.

 * The Data Receiver SHALL discard previous submissions when a re-submission is made by the Health Center.